foxiepaws/goattrk2/readme.txt

 Uses the SDL library.
 GoatTracker icon by Antonio Vera.
 Command quick reference by Simon Bennett.
-Patches by Stefan A. Haubenthal, Valerio Cannone and Raine M. Ekman.
+Patches by Stefan A. Haubenthal, Valerio Cannone, Raine M. Ekman and Tero Lindeman.

 Distributed under GNU General Public License
 (see the file COPYING for details)